Water Storage Containers

 The Reliance Aqua-Tainer 7 Gallon Rigid Container was the least expensive container that we felt was still strong enough to trust our water storage too.
 It can’t be stacked when it’s full which really limits your ability to store it in certain situations but its low price kept it on our list for this year.

-Our non-portable water storage containers are those containers that are meant to be filled in place and not moved again…at least not easily moved.
+Our non-portable water containers are those containers that are meant to be filled in place and not moved again…at least not easily moved.
 If you’re looking for the best way to quickly meet your water storage needs, these are probably it.

 The Legacy Premium Food Storage 15 Gallon Emergency Water Storage Barrel is here because it can be used by those people that need to store water in an apartment.
 If you don’t have a size restriction like that, we don’t recommend that you purchase this barrel as its more expensive than it needs to be for only 15 gallons of water storage.